When does Love Island’s winter edition begin and how is it different to summer show?

 Here’s everything you need to know, from when the new season is airing to how it will be different from the summer version…

-The new season of Love Island kicks off at 9pm on Monday 16 January 2023 on ITV2.
+The new season of Love Island kicked off at 9pm on Monday 16 January 2023 on ITV2.

 It will air nightly from Sunday to Friday, with an Unseen Bits episode airing every Saturday, and spin-off series After Sun following the show each Sunday.